circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

       - run: echo 'export VERY_IMPORTANT=$(cat important_value)' >> $BASH_ENV
 ```

-**Note**:
 Depending on your shell,
-the actual command may differ from the above example.
+you may have to append the new variable to a shell startup file
+like `~/.tcshrc` or `~/.zshrc`.
 For more information,
-refer to your shell's documentation.
+refer to your shell's documentation on setting environment variables.

 For more information,
 see the CircleCI 2.0 document [Using Environment Variables]({{ site.baseurl }}/2.0/env-vars/).